TheBigEye/Fake-Update/README.md

 # Fake Windows Update Prank
-Play a funny prank on your friends by mimicking the Windows update or welcome screen.
+Play a funny prank on your friends by mimicking the Windows update.
 After the update, a fake Blue Screen of Death will appear, giving you a chance to reveal the prank!
 This repository contains a simple prank website that allows you to simulate a Windows update process and surprise your friends.

 ## Table of Contents
 - [Introduction](#introduction)